gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ``sdp_kmids``:
-: The DTLS Key Management identifiers which will be or have been sent to the peer in the sequence they were contained in the DTLS 1.3 Chunk Protected Association parameter and in host byte order.
+: The DTLS Key Management identifiers which will be or have been sent to the peer in the sequence they were contained in the DTLS Key Management Parameter and in host byte order.

 This socket option can be used with setsockopt() for SCTP endpoints in the ``SCTP_CLOSED`` or ``SCTP_LISTEN`` state to configure the protection method